 Classification is a process that assesses athletes’ physical impairments and places them in a group, or ‘sport class’, according to their medical evaluation and their physical and functional ability to perform the actions of volleyball.
 A team of internationally trained and certified Classifiers is responsible for managing the classification process.

-The sport classes for Sitting Volleyball (Indoor and Beach) are: MD – Minimal Disability (most physically able), and D – Disabled (least physically able).
+The sport classes for Sitting Volleyball are: VS2 – Minimal Disability (most physically able), and VS1 – Disabled (least physically able).

-The sport classes for Standing Volleyball (Indoor and Beach) are: A (most physically able), B, and C (least physically able).
+The sport classes for Standing Volleyball are: A (most physically able), B, and C (least physically able).